-$$logLikelihood = \sum{d} \log p(w_d | \theta, \mathbf{r_a}, \mathbf{r_d})$$ (33)
+$$logLikelihood = \sum{d} log p(w_d | \theta, r_a, r_d)$$ (34)

-This is a measure of the probability of the training document under the learned latent variables θ , $\mathbf{r_a}$ and $\mathbf{r_d}$.
+This is a measure of the probability of the training document under the learned latent variables $\theta$ , $r_a$ and $r_d$ .
 It can be understood as 'how the model fits the training data'.
 The bigger the value of likelihood is, the better a model fits the training data.
+Likelihood in Eq.
+(34) is to show the ability to model the training data and Perplexity in Eq.
+(33) is to show the ability to predict the test data.
+We think these two commonly-adopted and complementary metrics are sufficient for the models comparison.

-5.3 Results Analysis
+C. Results Analysis

-For the DBLP dataset, the results are all shown in Fig. 4.
-Each row of the Fig. 4 denotes a group of DBLP dataset corresponding to Table 3.
+For the DBLP dataset, the results are all shown in Fig. 3.
+Each row of the Fig. 3 denotes a group of DBLP dataset.
 The left subfigures show the comparison on the data log-likelihood.
 Here, we adjust different active topic numbers for the ATM, including K = 100, K = 200, K = 300, K = 400 and K = 500.
-From these subfigures, the proposed IAT model (The hyper-parameters are set as following by experiences for the rest of this section: $a_0 = 1$, $b_0 = 1$, $e_0 = 1$, $f_0 = 1$, $c_0 = 1$ and $c_a = 1$) outperforms the ATM on different preset topic numbers.
+From these subfigures, the proposed IAT model (The hyper-parameters are set as following by experiences for the rest of this section: $a_0 = 1$ , $b_0 = 1$ , $e_0 = 1$ , $f_0 = 1$ , $c_0 = 1$ and $c_a = 1$ ) outperforms the ATM on different preset topic numbers.
 It means that IAT fits the training documents better than the ATM, and, more importantly, IAT does not depend the domain knowledge to predefine the active topic number, making the method widely applicable.

-The middle subfigures in Fig. 4 indicate the changing of active topics during the iteration of the IAT (The number of active topics is set as the number of training documents at the initialization step of the model).
-These curves show that the number of active topics dramatically drops down at the burn-in stage of the sampling, and began to stabilize after about 200 iterations.
+The middle subfigures in Fig. 3 indicate the changing of active topics during the iteration of the IAT (The number of active topics is set as the number of training documents at the initialization step of the model).
+These curves show that the number of active topics dramatically drops down at the burnin stage of the sampling, and began to stabilize after about 200 iterations.
 Since the documents are different in content but similar in numbers amongst the groups, the learned topic number is differ slightly amongst each others.
 These numbers are: group 1: K = 519; group 2: K = 332; group 3: K = 493; group 4: K = 465; group 5: K = 504.

 In order to show the effectiveness of the proposed model, we also compare the performances of two models (IAT and ATM) on the test documents prediction using perplexity in Eq.
-(32).
+(33).
 Since the training and test documents share some authors, we can compute the perplexity of the test documents according to the learned topics and authors' interests on them.
-At each step of iterations, the perplexity of test documents is computed using the latent variables, $\{\theta\}$, $\{r_a\}$ and $\{r_d\}$, at this iteration.
-The results are shown in right subfigures of Fig. 4.
-In each subfigure, the first bar denotes the mean of perplexities of all iterations except the burn-in stage (1 \sim 200 iterations) of the proposed model IAT and the others denote ATM with different (predefined) topic numbers.
+At each step of iterations, the perplexity of test documents is computed using the latent variables, $\{\theta\}$ , $\{r_a\}$ and $\{r_d\}$ , at this iteration.
+The results are shown in right subfigures of Fig. 3.
+In each subfigure, the first bar denotes the mean of perplexities of all iterations except the burn-in stage $(1 \sim 200 \text{ iterations})$ of the proposed model IAT and the others denote ATM with different (predefined) topic numbers.
 The standard deviations are also shown in the subfigures.
 The proposed model gets the best performance (smallest perplexity).
 The standard deviation of IAT is relatively bigger than ATM.
 The reason is because the number of active topics will change during the iteration but it will not change in ATM, so in theory, the random-walk space of Gibbs sampler of IAT can be larger than that of ATM.
 Even with this relatively larger standard deviation, the mean of perplexity of IAT is smaller than ATM.